IuAyala/Self-Driving-Cars-Course/README.md

 ### Install Webots - Windows

-- Download the "webots-R2022a_setup.exe" installation file from their [website](https://cyberbotics.com/)
+- Download the latest version of Webots (i.e. webots-R2023b_setup.exe) from the official [website](https://cyberbotics.com/)
 - Double click on this file
 - Follow the installation instructions